mranisz/rank-select/README.md

 	delete P;
 }
 ```
-Using other types of FMHWT indexes is analogous.
+Using other types of FMHWT index is analogous.

 ##External resources used in Rank&Select project
 - Suffix array building by Yuta Mori (sais)